step-security-bot/at_python/README.md

 To run the examples save .atKeys file in the '~/.atsign/keys/' directory.

 ### 3. Sending and Receiving Data
-There are 3 ways in which data can be sent to at server.
+There are 3 ways in which data can be sent and received from at server.
 1. Using PublicKey
     ```python
+    from at_client import AtClient
-    from at_client.common import AtSign, AtClient
+    from at_client.common import AtSign
     from at_client.common.keys import PublicKey

     atsign = AtSign("@bob")